Spanish books for learners (24 stories and novels)

 About: In this short novel, artist and protagonist Juan Pablo Castel becomes obsessed with the only woman who he feels can truly understand him.
 But can anyone really, truly know who we are?

-Notes: This book is strangely hard to find in Spanish (sorry I can’t find a link!), although English translations are much much easier to get your hands on.
-Put it on your to-find list the next time you head to a used- or foreign-language bookstore.
+Reading Notes: This book is strangely hard to find in Spanish in the US, although English translations are much much easier to get your hands on.
+If it’s sold out when you read this, put it on your to-find list the next time you head to a used- or foreign-language bookstore.

 About: This collection of microstories illustrates moments in the lives of children with color and character.
 Following themes of violence, joy, hope, and the surreal, Matute’s works are considered some of the most iconic to come out of the post-war period in the peninsula.